romansp/romansp.github.io/content/blog/easy-debounce-in-vue-with-tanstack-query-and-vueuse/index.md

 Our `search` function call inside `queryFn` uses `searchTerm` value which means it must be added to `queryKey` option.

-It's very important to understand we ensure reactivity of `searchTerm` inside `useQuery`.
-To do that, pass ref-like entries into `queryKey` as-is.
+Key point here is to avoid reactivity loss of `searchTerm` inside `useQuery`.
+This is crucial to render data correctly.
+To achieve that pass ref-like entries into `queryKey` as-is.
 TanStack will automatically unwrap and setup a watcher for ref-like entries in `queryKey` array.
 Also `queryKey` itself can be declared as `ref` or `computed`.

 ```ts
 import { computed } from "vue";